hrmnjt/sttp/content/notes/2024-02-18-git-organized-2.md

 title = "git organized (part II)" slug = "gitmoreorg" date = 2024-02-18
-description = "more improvements to local Git workflow"
+description = "improving local Git workflow"
 +++

 Like last year, I was watching FOSDEM'24 this year from home.
 There were many